 command andnvidia-persistenced

-package were not included by default in the NVIDIA graphics driver, so thexorg-x11-drv-nvidia-cuda
+package were not included in the NVIDIA graphics driver by default, so I had to install thexorg-x11-drv-nvidia-cuda

-package had to be additionally installed.
-I haven’t directly tested on RHEL and Centos, but as their system configurations are very similar to Fedora, if you encounter issues when proceeding as per the guide below, trying the same method might be helpful.
+package additionally.
+I haven’t directly tested on RHEL and Centos, but since their system configurations are very similar to Fedora, if you encounter issues following the guide below, trying the same method might help.

 xorg-x11-drv-nvidia-cuda

-as above and running a sample workload to test on Fedora 40, it worked normally on the author’s system.
-If you still encounter issues due to SELinux or other reasons, the Fedora-specific nvidia-container-toolkit package and guide provided by Fedora’s AI-ML group might be helpful.
+as described above on Fedora 40 and ran a sample workload to test, it worked normally on my system.
+If you still encounter issues, perhaps due to SELinux, the Fedora-specific nvidia-container-toolkit package and guide provided by Fedora’s AI-ML group might help.

 2-Dnf-1.
 Configuring Repository for Package Download